Depression and Medication for Mental Health Conditions

 http://www3.who.int/icd/vol1htm2003/fr-icd.htm

-The concerns are that a diver who is suffering from depression may not be able to function in the water due to anxiety, poor concentration & decision making, or the irrational decision to use diving as form of suicide.
-This would put the sufferer & his buddy at risk.
+The concerns are that a diver who is suffering from depression may not be able to function in the water due to anxiety, poor concentration and decision making, or the irrational decision to use diving as form of suicide.
+This would put the sufferer and his buddy at risk.

 There are also concerns about theoretical risks of diving whilst taking antidepressants.

-However a patient who’s depression has “lifted “ & is now clinically cured but requires antidepressants to maintain that state of well being can probably dive safely.
+However a patient whose condition has resolved but requires antidepressants to maintain that state of well being can probably dive safely.

 Divers who are taking antidepressants must satisfy the following criteria:

-- Diving on second line antidepressants such as Mirtazepine may be considered provided the diver meets the above criteria.
 An initial depth restriction of 20m is advised to ensure there are no interactions with the medication and pressure.
 No decompression limits are also advised to permit direct return to the surface if necessary.
+If all goes well this could be increased to 30 metres (see comment below).

-There is a small but significant inhibition in coagulation in some patients taking SSRIs.
+There is a small but significant inhibition in coagulation in some patients taking SSRIs (2).
 This would exacerbate the bleeding phase of DCI.
 It may also make the bleeding associated with barotrauma worse.
-It is therefore recommended that the maximum depth should be an E.A.D of 30 meters to minimise the risk of DCI & the slight theoretic risk that they might increase narcosis.
+It is therefore recommended that the maximum depth should be an E.A.D of 30 meters to minimise the risk of DCI and the slight theoretic risk that they might increase narcosis.

 Referee Actions